Kentucky Demand Promissory Note

 Draft a legally compliant Demand Promissory Note for Kentucky that covers all required terms under Kentucky promissory note law.
 Fill in your loan details and download your completed, ready-to-sign Demand Promissory Note as a professional PDF.

 Kentucky law governs promissory notes with specific usury limits and enforcement rules that secures both creditor and borrowing party.
 The usury limit in Kentucky is 19% or 4% above Federal Reserve rate.
-Lenders have 15 years to file suit to collect on a promissory note in Kentucky.
+For a demand note in Kentucky, the 6-year limitation period runs from the date demand for payment is made.
 Kentucky law requires 3 specific elements in a valid promissory note.

 Kentucky Promissory Note Requirements